DearKarl/Bayesian_Linear_Regression/README.md

 - **Uncertainty-Aware Modelling**: Beyond point estimates, the model quantifies predictive uncertainty via posterior distributions and credible intervals, providing probabilistic insights into feature effects and forecasts.
 - **Hyperparameter Study**: Thorough evaluation of prior variance (τ²) and training set proportions, showing their impact on predictive performance and generalisation.
 - **Robust Model Validation**: Both hold-out validation and k-fold cross-validation are employed, reducing variance from a single split and ensuring reliable hyperparameter selection.
-- **Bias–Variance Decomposition**: Simulation-based analysis explicitly disentangles bias, variance, and irreducible error, highlighting the trade-off that governs predictive performance in Bayesian regression.
+- **Bias–Variance Decomposition**: Bootstrapped simulations quantify how prior variance (τ²) influences the balance between bias and variance, identifying the regime that minimises prediction error.

 ## Data Sources